dwromero/CUDAatScaleForTheEnterpriseCourseProject/README.md

-# SO(2) x S Image Transformations using NVIDIA NPP with CUDA
+# SE(2) x S Image Transformations using NVIDIA NPP with CUDA

 ## Overview

-This project demonstrates the use of NVIDIA Performance Primitives (NPP) library with CUDA to perform SO(2) x S image transformations on **grayscale images**.
-The goal is to utilize GPU acceleration to efficiently apply rotation and scaling transformations to 8-bit single-channel (grayscale) images, where SO(2) represents 2D rotations (Special Orthogonal group in 2D) and S represents scaling operations.
+This project demonstrates the use of NVIDIA Performance Primitives (NPP) library with CUDA to perform SE(2) x S image transformations on **grayscale images**.
+The goal is to utilize GPU acceleration to efficiently apply rotation, scaling, and translation transformations to 8-bit single-channel (grayscale) images.
+SE(2) represents the Special Euclidean group in 2D (rotation and translation), and S represents scaling operations.
 This combination allows for comprehensive geometric transformations leveraging the computational power of modern GPUs.
-The project is a part of the CUDA at Scale for the Enterprise course and serves as an example of advanced image processing operations using CUDA and NPP.
+This project is an example of advanced image processing operations using CUDA and NPP.

 **⚠️ Important Note: This implementation currently supports only grayscale (single-channel) images due to the NPP utility function limitations.**